 Lynk, who joined the ASU Law faculty in 2000 as a visiting scholar from practice, teaches civil procedure, legal ethics and business organizations.
 A graduate of Harvard Law School, he has served as a special assistant to the U.S. Secretary of Health, Education, and Welfare and on the White House Domestic Policy Staff in the Carter administration.
 From 2004 to 2010, Lynk served as ASU’s Faculty Athletics Representative to the NCAA and the Pac-10 (now Pac-12) Conference.
 He has served as chair of the American Bar Association’s Section of Individual Rights and Responsibilities and as a chair of the ABA’s Standing Committee on Professional Discipline.
 He served two terms on the Civil Rules Advisory Committee of the Judicial Conference of the United States, an emeritus member of the governing Council of the American Law Institute; is a past president of the District of Columbia Bar; a past national chair of the Fellows of the American Bar Foundation; and is the incoming chair of the American Bar Association’s Standing Committee on Ethics and Professional Responsibility.

-Marchant’s research interests include legal aspects of genomics and personalized medicine, the use of genetic information in environmental regulation, risk and the precautionary principle, and governance of emerging technologies such as nanotechnology, neuroscience, biotechnology and artificial intelligence.
+Marchant’s research interests include legal aspects of genomics and personalized medicine, risk and the precautionary principle, and governance of emerging technologies such as nanotechnology, neuroscience, biotechnology, blockchain and artificial intelligence.
 He joined the ASU Law faculty in 1999 and was named a Regents’ Professor in 2011.
 Marchant, who frequently lectures about the intersection of law and science at national and international conferences, is also a professor in ASU’s School of Life Sciences, is a Distinguished Sustainability Scientist in ASU’s Global Institute of Sustainability, and is a Lincoln Center for Applied Ethics Professor.
 He was editor-in-chief of the Harvard Journal of Law & Technology and editor of the Harvard Environmental Law Review, and he was awarded the Fay Diploma as the top graduating student at Harvard Law School.
-Marchant has served on five National Academy of Sciences committees, has been the principal investigator on several major grants, and has organized numerous academic conferences on law and science issues.
+Marchant has served on six National Academy of Sciences committees, has been the principal investigator on several major grants, and has organized numerous academic conferences on law and science issues.

 Murphy’s primary teaching and research areas are philosophy of law and jurisprudence, criminal law, ethics and religion, moral philosophy (including moral psychology), philosophy in literature/law and literature, and Kant’s moral, political and legal philosophy.
 He has written numerous books and articles on the theory of punishment, forgiveness and mercy, and the moral emotions, including the 2012 book “Punishment and the Moral Emotions--Essays in Law, Morality, and Religion.”
 Murphy, who joined the ASU Law faculty in 1987, is a frequent lecturer at conferences and meetings, and he gave, at the invitation of the Divinity Faculty, four Stanton Lectures at Cambridge University in 2010.
 He previously served as chair of the Philosophy Department at ASU and is a past president of the American Philosophical Association, Pacific Division.